decompil3d/lovelace-hourly-weather/README.md

 `colors` is specified as an object containing one or more of the keys listed below and values that are valid CSS colors.
 Invalid color values will cause an error.

+Some conditions will default to whatever the value is of some other condition.
+For example, `fog` will default to whatever `cloudy` is.

 | key | default |
 | ----------------- | -------------- |
 | `clear-night` | `#000` |